 You can start the hike from the metro station Frognerseteren.
-To get there take T-bane number 1 from Oslo centre.
+To get there take T-bane number 1 from Oslo center.
 Once you are in the forest, you will see many trails in the area and you can choose the length suiting you best.
-If you do this hike in winter, remember to follow blue trails only.
-Red ones are meant for cross country skiers.
+If you do this hike in winter, remember to follow the blue trails only.
+Red ones are meant for cross-country skiers.

 Islands worth checking out are Langøyene, where it’s possible to camp for free, Hovedøya with the ruins of the old church, and Gressholmen (the smallest of the tree).